zeid-hub/python-p3-v2-orm-lab/README.md

 ### Update `Employee` to get a list of associated `Review` instances

-Update the `Employee` class with a new method `reviews()` ßfor getting associated `Review` instances that have been persisted to the database.
+Update the `Employee` class with a new method `reviews()` for getting associated `Review` instances that have been persisted to the database.

 ### `reviews()`

-This instance method should query the "reviews" table to get all rows where the foreign key column matches the id of the current `Employee` class instance.
+This instance method should query the "reviews" table to get all rows where the foreign key column `employee_id` matches the id of the current `Employee` class instance.
 The method should return a list of `Review` objects for each matching table row.

 NOTE: To avoid issues with circular imports, embed import the `Review` class within the `reviews()` method rather than at the module level.